aliaksandr-klimovich/test-frw/doc.md

 - Can inherit from `TestCase` and write tests. `run` method of the test case is used to start the test.
 - `Checker` class is implemented as a mixin for `TestCase` class.
 It contains all need methods to check and assert entities. `AssertionFail` can be used to fail the test.
-For now it is up to `TestCase` to report test results to `TestResult` instance.
+For now it is up to `Checker` to report test results to `TestResult` instance.
 - `TestRunner` is a static class.
 It can run a test case via its `run` method.
 It invokes next steps:
     - Creates `TestResult` instance.